Облачная платформаAdvanced

 Description

-This add-on is used to interconnect with Data Encryption Workshop (DEW), which allows you to mount secrets stored outside a cluster (DEW for storing sensitive information) to pods.
+This add-on interconnects with Data Encryption Workshop (DEW).
+It allows you to mount secrets stored outside a cluster (DEW for storing sensitive information) to service pods.
 In this way, sensitive information can be decoupled from the cluster environment, which prevents information leakage caused by program hardcoding or plaintext configuration.

 Other Add-ons